PeterNdeke/numerics/README.md

 Set up routes and controller methods like so:

-Note: you have to provide your call back URL /payment/getTransaction, Because that is where we will redirect you after a successfull transaction you can also provide it as one of the params in your form that will be sent to us
+Note: you have to provide your call back URL in this order yourdomain.com/payment/getTransaction, Because that is where we will redirect you after a successfull transaction you can also provide it as one of the params in your form that will be sent to us